cuteapple/web-items/README.md

-also check out my [vue.js rewrite](https://github.com/cuteapple/web-items-vue) of this repo
+also check out my [vue.js rewrite](https://github.com/cuteapple/web-items-vue) of this repo (with some additional feature and algorithm change)

 ---